SvenMichaelKlose/tre/README.md

 # Overview

 This is tré, a metamorphic Lisp transpiler.
-It can generate Common Lisp (SBCL) and JavaScript (for browsers and node.js).
+It can generate Common Lisp (SBCL), JavaScript (for browsers and node.js) and PHP code.

 tré has been used in real life business for a couple of years and is now cleaned up for the public.
-That's why generating PHP, C and bytecode is broken at them moment.  tré is also still unable to compile itself across targets.

 # Building and installing